 There are some notable things worth pointing out about this one.

 Aluminum Holders.
 Some manufacturers make plastic holders.
 The Formatt Hitech ones are aluminum.
 So they’re stronger while still light.

 Anti-Light Leak Covers.
 This particular holder–the 100mm version–comes with snap-on covers for the top and bottom.
-These are designed to prevent light-leaks, and it’s approach I think is quite clever.
-It comes in especially useful when shooting long exposures with neutral density filters, but really anything that helps the wrong kind of light hitting the sensor is a good thing.
+These are designed to prevent light-leaks, and it’s an approach I think is quite clever.
+It comes in especially useful when shooting long exposures with neutral density filters, but anything that helps the wrong kind of light hitting the sensor is a good thing.
 The covers simply slide on an off and are held in place with friction.
 They’re not essential to the operation of the filter, but they are a nice touch.
 And it’s only a minor hassle having a couple of extra pieces to juggle when out shooting, but the system will still function perfectly well without them.

 The fully enclosed covers work well for 100mm square filters, but what if you want to use something like a rectangular graduated ND filter that you need to be able to slide through to position the horizon?
 They’ve thought of that.
 The covers have small slot covers (or vented, if you like) that can be swapped out.
 One is fully enclosed, to be used with standard square filters.
 The other has a narrow slot to allow a filter slide through.
-So you still get benefit of minimizing light leaks even with these rectangular filters.
+So you still get the benefit of minimizing light leaks even with these rectangular filters.